meltwater/mlabs-koa/docs/README.md

 ### `createServer(options)`

 Provide configuration and dependencies to run the Koa server.
-Creates a [Logger], mounts the app with all enabled middleware, and controls process lifecycle.
+Creates a [logger], mounts the app with all enabled middleware, and controls process lifecycle.
 An [Awilix] container will be scoped for each request under `ctx.state.container`.